stephenhouser/stephenhouser.github.io/_posts/development/2015-02-18-fixing-absolute-paths-from-jekyll-to-cordova.md

           </ul>
      </div>
 </div>

 ````
+{% endraw %}

-Note that all hard-coded URLs are prefix-less; they lack a '/' at their start, making them relative.
+Note that all hard-coded URLs are prefix-less; they lack a `/` at their start, making them relative.
 This is contrary to many of the framework examples.
-In fact, [Jekyll][jekyll] generates `page.url` with the '/' prefix.
+In fact, [Jekyll][jekyll] generates `page.url` with the `/` prefix.
 For links to be relative that needs to be stripped off.
 The following does just that, on a page that lists all the sites associated with a particular trail.

+{% raw %}
 ````
 <ul id="place-list" data-role="listview">
+	{% assign trail_places = site.places | where:"trail", page.trail %}
      {% for place in trail_places %}
           <li><a href="{{ place.url | remove_first:'/' | prepend:site_root }}">
                {{ place.title }}</a>